godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-3.md

 The main bug that was keeping me busy *for weeks* was related to a shader bind that was not descriptive enough when blitting a viewport to the screen.
 "What does this mean?" you might ask.

-Everytime Godot draws something it has to draw that something *somewhere*.
+Every time Godot draws something it has to draw that something *somewhere*.
 Godot calls these "things" **viewports**.
 (That's why the root node of any SceneTree is always a Viewport!)
 Internally, viewports are implemented by "[framebuffer objects](https://en.wikipedia.org/wiki/Framebuffer_object)" in OpenGL, which are basically just a set of buffers or images that can be used to draw to.

 The root node viewport in Godot is special, because everything that gets drawn into it will be displayed in the actual window.
 The drawing to the window happens by using a viewport as a texture and then displaying that in the correct position in the window.
 This act is called "[blitting](https://en.wikipedia.org/wiki/Bit_blit)".
 The shader code used for blitting is the same as for drawing rectangles with textures - only the texture is the content of another viewport.

 OpenGL works by creating a context for the running process/thread, which is a state machine that gets modified by OpenGL function calls.
 If some state is set then it stays that way until it gets set to a different state.

 This was a lot of explanation for this bug fix, but what it boiled down to is that the editor would sometimes become unresponsive if certain actions or popups would be triggered.
-The error occured when something that is **not a rectangle** got drawn last before the blitting happened.
+The error occurred when something that is **not a rectangle** got drawn last before the blitting happened.
 The blitting didn't set up its own state completely, so a previous draw call would leave the OpenGL context in a non-working state for blitting.

 Once this mistake was spotted it was a fix as easy as adding a few lines, but I didn't know what was happening for weeks, so I just wrote this much about it to get rid of some frustration :P.....
 Anyway, 2D is working pretty well now!